Crisis Response

 On This Page

-Unfortunately, when in-person help is needed, law enforcement — not a mental health professional — is often the only response available.
+Unfortunately, when in-person help is needed, law enforcement — not a mental health professional — has often been the only response available.
 As a result, people in crisis, their families and their communities face avoidable trauma and tragedy.

-• Since 2015, more than 1 in 5 fatal police shootings have been of people with mental illness (214 killed in 2020 alone), with 1 in 3 being people of color.
+• Since 2015, 1 in 5 fatal police shootings have been of people with mental illness (155 killed in 2023 alone), with 1 in 3 being people of color.

 • People with mental illness are booked into the nation’s jails around 2 million times every year.